Brian Bourns: Final term

 In 1981, Bourns was named "man of the year" by the Ottawa JayCees for his work with the Special Olympics.
 During his first term as the alderman for Billings, he worked with South Keys residents to persuade developers to reduce the number of townhouses proposed in the neighbourhood.
 He also helped improve Pushman Park, recreation facilities and opened a day care centre in the ward.
 These measures he claimed reduced vandalism in the ward.
 He also advocated for the widening of Walkley Road and Heron Road.
 He continued to advocate for downtown revitalization through his work with the Commercial and Industrial Development Corporation.
 Bourns was once again opposed by Zlepnig, who this time received the endorsement of Geraldine Trudel, who finished third in 1980.
 The endorsement did not help Zlepnig however, as Bourns went on to defeat Zlepnig with 55% of the vote to Zlepnig's 45%.
-After his re-election, Bourns ran for re-election as chair of the planning board, but there was an 8-8 tie in the council vote with Graham Bird.
-A compromise gave Bird the job for the first half of the council's 1982-1985 term, and Bourns the second half.
+After his re-election, Bourns ran for re-election as chair of the planning board, but there was an 8–8 tie in the council vote with Graham Bird.
+A compromise gave Bird the job for the first half of the council's 1982–1985 term, and Bourns the second half.
 In 1983, he lost his bid for re-election as the region's transportation committee chairman.

 Bourns was rumoured as a possible NDP candidate in the 1985 Ontario general election, but decided against it.
 He was also considered likely to run for mayor in the 1985 municipal election, but decided against it, citing a desire to spend time with his family, his side-career as a business consultant and getting a master's degree in business administration from the University of Ottawa.
 In August 1985, he announced he would not be running for re-election as alderman either and endorsed fellow progressive alderman Marlene Catterall in the mayoral race.
 During his time on council, he was "instrumental" in getting Ottawa's non-profit housing corporation "City Living" started, and played a "major role" in developing Ottawa's Transitway rapid bus network as chair of the region's transportation committee.
-Bourns was seceded on council by his executive assistant Joan O'Neill who defeated Zlepnig who ran for the seat once again.
+Bourns was succeeded on council by his executive assistant Joan O'Neill who defeated Zlepnig who ran for the seat once again.